Search can be set up with either SIMPLE Search or ADVANCED Search of a combination of both.

 Content and Record Types selection

-Records in the database are defined as Record Types.
-A Record Type and must be assigned to a broader category called Content Types.
-For example the Content Type "Library" may contain Record Types of Book, Serials, Reports, Directory, etc.
+Records in the catalogue are categorised into broad Content Types such as Monograph and Serial.
+They are then further categorised into Record Types.
+For example the Content Type "Monograph" may contain Record Types of Book, Report, Directory, etc.

-It is possible to conduct a search by specifying the required Content and Record Types.
+It is possible to narrow a search by specifying required Content and Record Types.
 All Content and Record Types are included in the search unless otherwise specified.

-To select one or more Content Types or Record Types, click Select.
+To select one or more Content or Record Types, click Select.

-The required Types can be selected by expanding the categories and ticking those to be included.
+In the following box, required types can be selected by expanding the categories and ticking those to be included.

-Narrow the search by specifying the only records from a specific Office or Library are to be included in the Search results.
+You can also narrow the search by specifying that you only want to see records from a specific Office or Library.
 All locations are included unless otherwise specified.
-Note It is not possible to refine a search by SubLocations.
+Note that you cannot refine your search by SubLocations.